backdrop/backdrop-issues/procedures/issue-template--release--minor-preview.md

 ## Post-release Publicity + documentation tasks

-- [ ] Tweet that a new release is out (assign to stpaultim / jimbirch / jenlampton / quicksketch)
+- [ ] Tweet that a preview release is out (assign to stpaultim / jimbirch / jenlampton / quicksketch)
 - [ ] Publish roadmap updates for backdropcms.org (assign to stpaultim / klonos / jenlampton)